slangenbach/notes/docker_kubernetes.md

 - Use [k9s][6] to interact with k8s
 - Use `kubectl api-resources` to get an overview of all k8s resources
+- Use `kubectl explain <RESOURCE> --recursive` to get a spec for a resource

 ### Architecture

 - K8s distinguishes between control (brain) and data (muscle) planes
-- The control plane contains master nodes, data planes contains worker nodes
+- The control plane contains master nodes
+- Data planes contains worker nodes
 - Master nodes contain API server (main entry point for all admin tasks), etcd (key-value store for cluster configuration and state data), scheduler (to place pods on nodes), controller manager and cloud controller manager (to interact with cloud infrastructure)
 - Worker nodes contain kubelet (agent, ensures that containers are running in pods as specified), container runtime (containerd, crio-o, etc.) kube-proxy (networking )nd other k8s objects (services, deployments, jobs, replica sets, stateful sets, etc.)